 Awareness and Prevention: A Winning Strategy

 If you experience symptoms of DVT, such as pain, swelling, redness, or warmth in your leg, seek immediate medical attention.
 Early diagnosis and treatment are crucial in preventing serious complications.
+A proactive vein evaluation is the most effective preventive step you can take!

 Conclusion